 Common mistakes

 • Recognising conditional grant income in full when the cash is received, without assessing whether the conditions have been met.
-The AFM has flagged this pattern in non-profit audits: the cash arrives, the bookkeeper records income, and the audit team does not test whether the grant conditions have been satisfied by year-end.
+The AFM has flagged this pattern in non-profit audits: the cash arrives and the bookkeeper records income, but the audit team does not test whether the grant conditions have been satisfied by year-end.

 • Failing to test restricted fund balances at the transaction level.
 Reviewing the fund schedule in aggregate tells you the arithmetic is correct.
 It does not tell you whether the expenditure charged to the fund actually meets the restriction.
 The restriction is a legal obligation, and misclassification can trigger clawback provisions.

 • Using profit before tax as the materiality benchmark.
-The PCAOB’s 2023 staff guidance on non-profit audits noted that using an inappropriate benchmark leads to materiality levels that do not reflect the information needs of the primary users (funders and regulators, not equity investors).
+The AICPA Audit and Accounting Guide: Not-for-Profit Entities (AAG-NPO) covers non-profit audit considerations in detail.
+Using an inappropriate benchmark leads to materiality levels that do not reflect the information needs of the primary users (funders and regulators, not equity investors).

 Get practical audit insights, weekly.